Downieville, California: Appearances in popular culture

 Downieville was featured by Huell Howser in California's Gold Episode 212.

+The second act of John Adams and Peter Sellars' opera Girls of the Golden West is set in Downieville, dramatizing the lynching of Josefa Segovia.

 Services

 Downieville has its own post office; the town's ZIP code is 95936.

 Wired telephone numbers for the town follow the format (530) 289-xxxx.

 Downieville is home to The Mountain Messenger weekly newspaper.
-The paper began in 1853 as a twice-per-month publication; its claim to fame is that Mark Twain once wrote there under his real name, Sam Clemens.
+The paper began in 1853 as a twice-per-month publication; Mark Twain once wrote there under his real name, Sam Clemens.
 It is distributed through the U.S. mail and includes subscribers far beyond Sierra County.

 Geography

-According to the United States Census Bureau, the CDP covers an area of 3.2 square miles (8.3 km^{2}), 99.83% of it land and 0.17% of it water.
+According to the United States Census Bureau, the CDP covers an area of 3.2 square miles (8.3 km^{2}), of which 99.83% is land and 0.17% is water.
 Most of the town is built on riverwash soils; higher locations are on Hurlbut gravelly loam or Deadwood gravelly sandy loam.

 Climate

 This region experiences warm (but not hot) and dry summers, with no average monthly temperatures above 71.6 °F. According to the Köppen Climate Classification system, Downieville has a warm-summer Mediterranean climate, abbreviated Csb on climate maps.